-Whichever console you choose is surely going to provide you with countless hours of gaming fun.
+Whichever console you choose is undoubtedly going to provide you with countless hours of gaming fun.
 But you have to decide what is more important to you: saving money or splurging on an upgraded gaming experience.
-Take a look at the major differences between the consoles to decide which route you want to take.
+Take a look at the significant differences between the consoles to decide which route you want to take.

 PS4 vs PS4 Pro vs PS5 specs

 Compared to the PS4, the PS4 Pro boasts upgrades in its GPU and CPU and can display in 4K resolution.
 Both consoles now come with a 1TB HDD, and although there is more memory in the PS4 Pro, it’s not significantly more.
 The main thing that makes the PS4 Pro $100 more expensive than the PS4 is the upgraded GPU and CPU.
 Games can run smoother and faster with these upgrades.

 Although the PS5 is upgraded from the PS4 Pro in almost every way, the upgrade we’ve enjoyed most is switching from HDD to SSD.
 The 825GB SSD will have less storage space than the 1TB HDD in both the PS4 and the PS4 Pro.
 However, developers might make game download sizes smaller and call more from short-term memory to load things.